sophiestephenson/sophiestephenson.github.io/_posts/2020-08-02-time-on-duolingo.md

 Thanks for reading!
 Tioraidh an-dràsta fhèin!

-_(This post was written in October 2020, when I first created this website - however, I've dated it to when the project was finished, August 2020.)_
+_(This post was written in October 2020, when I first created this website.
+However, I've dated it to when the project was finished: August 2020.)_